Az3RoS/-100DaysChallengeML/Machine Learning/README.md

 <p align="center">
   <img src="https://thumbor.forbes.com/thumbor/960x0/https%3A%2F%2Fblogs-images.forbes.com%2Fgilpress%2Ffiles%2F2016%2F03%2FTime-1200x511.jpg">
 </p>

+The above mentioned steps data collection and pre-processing fall under the umbrella of **Exploratory Data Analysis(EDA)**.
+We will dwell into its details in due time.
+However, just know that EDA is the process of using statistical tools(such as graphs, measures of center and variatian) to investigate datasets in order to understand their important characteristics.

 * **Model Training:** The pre-processed data is first divided into mainly two parts i.e. training and testing datasets in the train/test ratio of usually 70/30 or 80/20 for smaller datasets.
 Model training is the process by which a machine learning algorithm takes insights from the training dataset and learns specific parameters over the training period that will minimize the loss or how bad it performs on the training dataset.
 You can also train the classifier using training data set, tune the parameters using validation set and then test the performance of your classifier on unseen test data set.